billbrod/foveated-metamers/README.md

    describing the metamer generated and some information about its synthesis.
 This data dictionary describes the columns in that DataFrame.

+ - `all_metamer_summary.tsv`: in order to create the indices that determine the trias in the experiment, we gather together and concatenate all the `summary.csv` files and add one additional column, `image_name_for_expt`, then save the resulting DataFrame as `stimuli_description.csv`.
+This data dictionary describes that DataFrame's columns, which are identical to those in `summary.csv`, except for the addition.

 # Usage